F6FLT/SDRSharp_v17xx-Plugin-for-SDRPlay/README.md

-# SDRSharp_Plugin
-Source code for the SDRPlay SDRSharp Plugin
+SDRSharp_v17xx-Plugin-for-SDRPlay

 To build:

-Download Microsoft Visual Studio Community 2015
+With Microsoft Visual Studio Community 2017:

 Open up the .sln file in Visual Studio

-Add SDRSharp.Radio.dll and SDRSharp.Common.dll from your SDR# install as external references.
+Add put SDRSharp.Radio.dll and SDRSharp.Common.dll from your SDR# install as external references.